OSUBBatey/SPIDA_API_Challenge/README.md

 # SPIDA_API_Challenge
-A RESTful client for reading a job board, posting a job, and checking the status of the posting.
+A RESTful client for reading a job board, posting a job, and checking the status of the posting through a command line interface.

 ## Compilation Instructions:
 To compile the program, download/unzip the archive and then navigate to the "src" folder.